ImperialCardioGenetics/G2P-Cardiac-Panel/Generate_G2P_document.md

 </table><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>
-   <th style="text-align:left;font-weight: bold;font-size: 14px;"> Narative </th>
+   <th style="text-align:left;font-weight: bold;font-size: 14px;"> Narrative </th>
   </tr>
  </thead>
 <tbody>
   <tr>
-   <td style="text-align:left;"> The disease mechanism in _CALM1_-related CPVT is likely a dominant negative effect caused by **altered gene product sequence** which reduces the calcium dependent inactivation of the calcium channel CaV1.2, resulting in increased inward calcium channel current (ICaL) and repolarization delay.
+   <td style="text-align:left;"> The disease mechanism in *CALM1*-related CPVT is likely a dominant negative effect caused by **altered gene product sequence** which reduces the calcium dependent inactivation of the calcium channel CaV1.2, resulting in increased inward calcium channel current (ICaL) and repolarization delay.

-The three _CALM_ genes encode an identical 149aa protein, calmodulin.
-The _CALM1_ gene is located on chromosome 14, _CALM2_ on chromosome 2 and _CALM3_ on chromosome 19.
+The three *CALM* genes encode an identical 149aa protein, calmodulin.
+The *CALM1* gene is located on chromosome 14, *CALM2* on chromosome 2 and *CALM3* on chromosome 19.
 Calmodulin protein is involved in many calcium-dependent intracellular processes.
-All three _CALM_ genes have been classified as Definitive for LQTS and Moderate for CPVT, certain variants are only associated with one or other phenotype, whereas others are associated with a mixed or variable phenotypes.
+All three *CALM* genes have been classified as Definitive for LQTS and Moderate for CPVT, certain variants are only associated with one or other phenotype, whereas others are associated with a mixed or variable phenotypes.

- All variants with evidence of pathogenicity identified in the CALM genes are missense: at least 35 distinct missense variants have been identified and reported in the International Calmodulinopathy Registry including 11 (31%) in _CALM1_, 16 (46%) in _CALM2_, and 8 (23%) in _CALM3_.
+ All variants with evidence of pathogenicity identified in the CALM genes are missense: at least 35 distinct missense variants have been identified and reported in the International Calmodulinopathy Registry including 11 (31%) in *CALM1*, 16 (46%) in *CALM2*, and 8 (23%) in *CALM3*.
 The majority of variants across the CALM genes affect amino acid residues in the EF-hand Ca2+ binding loop III and IV.
 Some variants have additional evidence in that the same substitution has been seen in paralogous CALM genes, or that the same substitution has been seen in a related phenotype (LQT).
 Most variants are unique, but 9 were present in more than one index case and among these, three (p.Asn98Ser, p.Asp130Gly, and p.Phe142Leu, identified in 10, 5, and 4 families, respectively.) appear to be recurrent.
 While p.Asp130Gly and p.Phe142Leu have always been reported as associated with the LQTS phenotype, the p.Asn98Ser has phenotypic variability, including LQTS, CPVT, idiopathic VF and sudden death.
-The majority of CALM variants are ___de novo___.
+The majority of CALM variants are ***de novo***.

- Pathogenic variants in the CALM genes have been associated with: presentation in infancy or early childhood (up to 5 years); marked sinus bradycardia or atrioventricular block and QT prolongation; and, predominantly with _CALM1_ variants, a mild-to-severe neurological impairment, including seizures, development delay, motor and/or cognitive disability.
+ Pathogenic variants in the CALM genes have been associated with: presentation in infancy or early childhood (up to 5 years); marked sinus bradycardia or atrioventricular block and QT prolongation; and, predominantly with *CALM1* variants, a mild-to-severe neurological impairment, including seizures, development delay, motor and/or cognitive disability.

- The phenotype most frequently shown by patients with _CALM_ variants is LQTS, but some patients display other phenotypes including CPVT, idiopathic VF and sudden unexplained death.
+ The phenotype most frequently shown by patients with *CALM* variants is LQTS, but some patients display other phenotypes including CPVT, idiopathic VF and sudden unexplained death.
 Some variants have been associated with both LQTS and CPVT, however Crotti et al (PMID: 31170290) report that "despite the relatively small numbers of cases, a significant association (P = 0.001) was observed between location of mutation and phenotype (Supplementary material online, Figure S1).
 Indeed, a pathogenic variant in EF-hand IV Ca2+ binding loop was found in the majority (17/32, 53%) of CALM-LQTS index cases but in only one of the nine CALM-CPVTs (11%).
 Conversely, variants identified in CALM-CPVT index cases were mostly located either in EF-hand III (n = 5, 56%), or in the inter-EF hand I-II linker (n = 3, 33%)."

- For the ClinGen CPVT curation, _CALM1_ scored in the moderate range based on two reported variants in patients with CPVT or mixed CPVT/LQT phenotypes (p.Asn54Ile and p.Asn98Ser) and associated functional data.
+ For the ClinGen CPVT curation, *CALM1* scored in the moderate range based on two reported variants in patients with CPVT or mixed CPVT/LQT phenotypes (p.Asn54Ile and p.Asn98Ser) and associated functional data.
 However, due to the unique characteristics of the calmodulin genes and their gene-disease associations, it was agreed by the expert panel to include them in this curation.
-The reasons were: 1) all three genes have already been established as disease-causing for an inherited arrhythmia syndrome (LQTS), 2) there are multiple examples of patients presenting with a phenotype indistinguishable from CPVT for each, either __de novo__ or supported by functional evidence and 3) the genes encode for identical proteins, are all expressed in the heart and equivalent __de novo__ variants in the three genes have been shown to lead to similar phenotypes, highlighting the functional equivalence of these genes. </td>
+The reasons were: 1) all three genes have already been established as disease-causing for an inherited arrhythmia syndrome (LQTS), 2) there are multiple examples of patients presenting with a phenotype indistinguishable from CPVT for each, either **de novo** or supported by functional evidence and 3) the genes encode for identical proteins, are all expressed in the heart and equivalent **de novo** variants in the three genes have been shown to lead to similar phenotypes, highlighting the functional equivalence of these genes. </td>
   </tr>
 </tbody>
 </table>
+---

 <br>
 <p style="page-break-before: always;">&nbsp;</p><table class="table table-striped table-condensed" style="font-size: 12px; font-family: sans-serif; margin-left: auto; margin-right: auto;">
  <thead>